-First, I am never offended by criticism.
+Thank you for weighing in on this.
 I enjoy a challenge, which will end up in one of two ways: 1) I will successfully vindicate my position or 2) I will be forced to adjust my position in light of the argument presented.
 At the very least, I have had to clarify my position here, which I hope you will appreciate.

 “Any faith (be it agnosticism, Christianity, or anything else) eventually fails the reason test if pushed far enough.
 At some point you just need to put your faith in an uncaused cause (which we have no way of testing).”